-Shelle Santana is an assistant professor of business administration in the Marketing Unit, where she teaches the Marketing course to first-year MBA students.
+Shelle Santana is an assistant professor of business administration in the Marketing Unit at Harvard Business School, where she teaches the Marketing course to first-year MBA students.
 Before pursuing her academic career, she held a variety of senior marketing roles at American Express Company, ultimately as head of U.S. corporate card marketing and global product strategy.

 Professor Santana earned her Ph.D. and M.Phil. in marketing from the Stern School of Business at New York University.
-She holds an MBA from Duke University’s Fuqua School of Business and a BS from the Cornell University School of Industrial and Labor Relations.
+She holds an M.B.A. from Duke University’s Fuqua School of Business and a B.S. from Cornell University’s School of Industrial and Labor Relations.